 Who should I appoint as my power of attorney?

 A power of attorney doesn’t actually have to be an attorney.
 People often choose family members or close friends – regardless of who you choose, it should be someone you trust completely and who you think is capable of handling the responsibilities given to them, as well as someone who you are confident will act in your best interest.
 The person you appoint as your attorney will have significant power over your property.
 You want to choose someone who you are confident will not misuse this power.
 Do not pick anyone whose motives you are unsure of, nor anyone who may be pressuring you to appoint them.
 It’s also important to talk to the person you are considering appointing in order to make sure they agree to assume the responsibility should it fall on them.

 It is also possible to appoint more than one attorney.
 There are a number of ways two attorneys could be appointed.
 You may want to appoint a single power of attorney as well as a substitute, should the primary attorney become sick or unable to perform their duties.
 Alternatively, two attorneys could share or divide responsibilities.
 If you decide to appoint two attorneys to share responsibilities, the law will require them to make decisions together unless you specifically give them permission to act separately.
 When appointing joint attorneys it is important to specify how any disagreements between the attorneys will be resolved.

 There is a valuable sense of security in planning or your financial and medical well-being before you are unable to do so.
-The lawyers at Lex Arbesman Legal are experienced in helping our clients prepare for their future and would be glad to speak to you about how we can help you.
+The lawyers at NULaw are experienced in helping our clients prepare for their future and would be glad to speak to you about how we can help you.
 Contact us online or by phone at 416-481-5604 today to discuss any of your estate planning needs, including power of attorney.